|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 C4H9OH + H2 = C4H10 + H2O

-Hence with addition of both energy and hydrogen methanol can be refined to produce butane or higher molecular weight hydrocarbons, which can be used as aircraft fuel.
+Hence with addition of both hydrogen and energy methanol can be refined to produce butane or higher molecular weight hydrocarbons, which can be used as aircraft fuel.
 In the various process steps the oxygen content of the feedstock is extracted by repeated dehydration.

 LIQUID HYDROCARBON FUELS:

 Liquid hydrocarbon fuels are integral to modern society.
 During the year 2004 residents of the Province of Ontario consumed about 15.7 billion litres of liquid hydrocarbon fuels.
 Energy dense liquid hydrocarbon fuels are used because they are convenient and because in combination with oxygen from the air their stored thermal energy is very high (~ 37.2 MJ / lit, ~ 44.8 MJ / kg).
 The high energy storage capacity of liquid hydrocarbon fuels allows most automobiles to travel about 600 km between fuel tank refills and allows large aircraft operational ranges of up to 15,000 km.

 In 2010 over 90% of the liquid hydrocarbon fuel used in Ontario came from fossil feedstock.
 If mankind is to prevent atmospheric thermal runaway use of fossil carbon as a source of prime energy must be halted.
 However, there are numerous applications, such as fuelling: aircraft, surface vehicles going to remote locations, portable power tools (eg. tractors, chain saws), electricity generators at remote locations and heating at remote locations, where there is no practical substitute for energy dense liquid hydrocarbon fuels.
 Liquid hydrocarbon fuels also lend themselves for use in automatic appliances such as furnaces and water heaters at locations where no piped natural gas or district heat is available.
 Hence society must address large scale synthesis of liquid hydrocarbon fuels using non-fossil energy, biomass carbohydrate and water.
 Synthetic liquid fuels are not prime energy sources because production of a synthetic liquid fuel requires an amount of prime energy in excess of the chemical potential energy contained in the synthetic liquid fuel.